dongliu/traveler/views/docs/template/discrepancy.md

 ### Discrepancy template

-As the name suggests, the discrepancy template is for the quality assurance (QA) process.
+As the name suggests, the discrepancy template is for a quality assurance (QA) like process.
 When the process specified in a traveler reaches the stage of completion or milestone, a QA personal will check if the data collected meets the expectation.
 If not, it is a discrepancy.
 In most cases, a discrepancy will require a correction.
 When a correction finishes, the traveler is updated, and